Skip Ribbon Commands

 Project overview

-Metro Vancouver is developing a Waste-to-Energy Facility District Energy system to supply heat and hot water to up to 50,000 homes in Vancouver, Burnaby and potentially New Westminster, and reducing greenhouse gas emissions by up to 70,000 tonnes per year.
+Metro Vancouver is developing a Waste-to-Energy Facility District Energy System to supply heat and hot water to up to 50,000 homes in Vancouver, Burnaby and potentially New Westminster.
+This project will reduce greenhouse gas emissions by up to 70,000 tonnes per year and aligns with Metro Vancouver’s goals for a resilient region.

 Project Status – Phase 1

-Metro Vancouver is in the early design phase of this first phase of this project.
-Phase 1 construction is expected to start in 2025 until 2027.
+Metro Vancouver has initiated procurement on the construction of Phase 1 of the project.
+Phase 1 construction is expected to start in 2025 and last until 2027.

-The proposed location of the energy centre and the selected piping route are shown in the map below.
+The proposed location of the energy centre and the Phase 1 hot water piping system route are shown in the map below.

 Phase 2

-The proposed expansion for phase 2 is shown in the map below.
+The proposed expansion for Phase 2 is shown in the map below.
+The piping route has not been selected.

 About the Waste-to-Energy Facility

-The Waste-to-Energy Facility has been responsible for the environmentally safe disposal of over 25% (around 250,000 tonnes per year) of the region’s waste, turning it into a valuable energy source.
+Metro Vancouver’s Waste-to-Energy Facility has operated in Burnaby since 1988 and is responsible for the environmentally safe disposal of approximately 25% of the region’s waste (around 250,000 tonnes per year), turning it into a valuable energy source.

 Learn more about Metro Vancouver’s Waste-to-Energy Facility